saenuma/flaarum/README.md

 4. SSH into the server and run `flaarum.prod r` to get your key string.
 Needed in your program to connect to your flaarum server.

-### AutoScaling Production Setup (Google Cloud)

-1. Create a launch file with `flaarum.lgcp initas` and edit it to your specifications

-2. Create a service account and store the downloaded json in your flaarum folder (gotten from `flaarum.cli pwd`)

-3. Launch the service with `flaarum.lgcp las launchfile serviceaccountfile` where launchfile is the name of the file created in step 1 excluding the path and serviceaccountfile is the json in step 2 excluding the path.

-4. SSH into the server (not the control server) and run `flaarum.prod r` to get your key string.
-Needed in your program to connect to your flaarum server.

 ## CLI

 You can use the cli `flaarum.cli` to administer the database from the terminal.